Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 But some states have annual guaranteed-issue opportunities to enroll in Medigap or at least switch to a different plan:

 • In New York and Connecticut, Medigap plans are not medically underwritten, regardless of when an applicant enrolls.
-Legislation has been introduced in 2024 that would create a similar rule in New Jersey, but its future is uncertain.1
+Legislation was introduced in 2024 that would create a similar rule in New Jersey, but the bills had not advanced as of August 2024.3

 • In Massachusetts, there’s an annual guaranteed-issue Medigap open enrollment period each year, from February 1 through March 31, with coverage effective in June.
-Insurers also have the option of offering continuous year-round open enrollment, and all of them were doing so as of 2024.2 Legislation has been introduced in South Carolina in 2024 that would create a one-month window each year during which all Medigap plans would be guaranteed-issue.3
+Insurers also have the option of offering continuous year-round open enrollment, and all of them were doing so as of 2024.4 Legislation was introduced in South Carolina in 2024 to would create a one-month window each year during which all Medigap plans would be guaranteed-issue, but the bill did not pass.5

 • In Maine, Medigap insurers must designate one month each year when Plan A is guaranteed issue, regardless of the applicant’s medical history.
-Legislation is under consideration in Iowa in 2024 to create a similar annual enrollment period during which each insurer must make at least one Medigap plan available on a guaranteed issue basis.4
+Legislation was considered in Iowa in 2024 to create a similar annual enrollment period; it had passed the Iowa House in 2023, but subsequently died in the Senate.6

 • Missouri‘s “anniversary rule” allows enrollees to switch from one Medigap insurer to another (as long as both plans are the same letter) on a guaranteed-issue basis during a window each year that extends for 30 days before and 30 days after the anniversary of when the plan was first purchased.